 - Iron-deficiency anaemia: symptoms such as heart palpitations, brittle nails, thinning hair, itchy skin (pruritus) and mouth sores or ulcers can develop

 Which foods are good sources of iron?

-- Animal-based sources such as red meat are rich sources of iron and are most easily absorbed, and to a lesser extent eggs, fish and poultry.
+- Animal-based sources, such as red meat and beef/chicken liver, are rich sources of iron and are most easily absorbed, and to a lesser extent, eggs, fish and poultry.

 - Plant-based iron sources include pulses and legumes (such as beans, peas, and lentils), dark green leafy vegetables (such as spinach, cabbage, and broccoli), tofu, nuts and seeds, beets, oatmeal, quinoa, tahini and more.
 Many breakfast cereals are also fortified with iron.

-So eating fruits and vegetables that are rich in vitamin C with meals will increase iron absorption.
+- Consuming fruits and vegetables rich in vitamin C with meals can increase iron absorption.

-- Add green leafy vegetables to main meals.
+- Include green leafy vegetables in main meals to boost iron intake.

-- Choose sourdough whole-grain bread over regular yeast bread.
+- Opt for sourdough whole-grain bread instead of regular yeast bread to enhance iron absorption.

 - Granola made from oats with Natural plant-based yoghurt.

 - Miso soup with Tofu (5.4mg Iron per 100g).